-- Spray cinnamon oil on your plants: A couple of drops of cinnamon oil in a spray bottle filled with water will be enough to deter ants and other pests from your plants.
+Spraying cinnamon oil on your lawn plants will also keep ants out of your yard for good.
+A couple of drops of cinnamon oil in a spray bottle filled with water will be enough to deter ants and other pests from your plants.
 Ants hate the smell, and cinnamon will even go so far as to kill them.

-- Make sure to double down on pesticides around areas that ants may want to go to: This includes cutting off ants’ access to fruit gardens, making sure that they can’t get inside your home, and keeping them away from water sources.
+Using pesticides is another way to get rid of ants and prevent them from coming back.
+It's best to focus on areas that ants are most attracted to.
+This includes cutting off ants’ access to fruit gardens, making sure that they can’t get inside your home, and keeping them away from water sources.
 Like most other creatures, ants need water to survive.

 If you are trying to find a way to get rid of ants for good, then you’re going to have to remember that it’s not going to be a one-time shot.
 While far more delicate than roaches or lantern moths, Ants are still resilient enough to require a heavy, multi-pronged effort to get rid of them.